ShengJungChen/ToDoList_WebApplication/README.md

 ## Technical Requirements:

 1. The goal of this assignment is to learn about Reactjs.
-2. Use fetch API to fetch data from the Nodejs server from assignment 7.
+2. Use fetch API to fetch data from the Nodejs server.
 3. You should use SCSS for CSS.
 4. You should use create-react-app for building the project.
-5. **No JavaScript libraries should be used for this assignment.**

-## Grading:
-1. Code documentation.
-(10 Points)
-2. .gitignore, README.md, and multiple Git commits (10 Points)
-3. Your UI should be composed of multiple components.
-(10 Points)
-4. Assignment completion.
-(70 Points)
+5. Use the express framework for developing the endpoints.
+6. Use MongoDB for the persistence layer.
+7. A todo object has id, title, description, createdDate, & lastModifiedDate properties.

 ## Instructions to Run Project:
 1. `npm init` in root directory